AdonaiVera/gemini-vision-plugin/README.md

 ### `text_to_image`
 ![text_image-ezgif com-video-to-webp-converter](https://github.com/user-attachments/assets/5eb1ce21-3cfd-4649-ba5e-24e2a035c7c4)

 Generate high-quality images from text descriptions using Gemini's image generation capabilities.

 Inputs:
 - `prompt`: Text description of the image to generate
+- `model`: Choose between `gemini-2.5-flash-image` or `gemini-3-pro-image-preview` (Nano Banana Pro - default, supports 2K/4K)
 - `aspect_ratio`: Choose from multiple aspect ratios (1:1, 16:9, 9:16, etc.)

 The generated image is automatically saved to your dataset with metadata including the prompt and generation type.

 ### `image_editing`
 ![edit_image](https://github.com/user-attachments/assets/e0b6a483-fe22-464f-98f2-4d27b5cf21eb)

 Edit existing images using text instructions.
 Provide an image and use text prompts to add, remove, or modify elements, change the style, or adjust the color grading.

 Inputs:
 - `prompt`: Edit instruction (e.g., "add sunglasses", "change to watercolor style")
+- `model`: **NEW** - Choose between `gemini-2.5-flash-image` or `gemini-3-pro-image-preview` (Nano Banana Pro - default)
 - `aspect_ratio`: Choose from multiple aspect ratios

 Select exactly one image from your dataset.
 The edited image is automatically saved to your dataset with the original prompt preserved.

 ### `multi_image_composition`

 Compose a new image from multiple input images.
 Use multiple images to create a new scene or transfer the style from one image to another.

 Inputs:
 - `prompt`: Composition instruction (e.g., "combine these in a collage", "transfer style from first to second")
+- `model`: **NEW** - Choose between `gemini-2.5-flash-image` or `gemini-3-pro-image-preview` (Nano Banana Pro - default)
 - `aspect_ratio`: Choose from multiple aspect ratios

 Select 2-3 images from your dataset (optimally up to 3 images).
 The composed image is automatically saved to your dataset.

 ### `video_understanding`
 ![video_describing-ezgif com-video-to-webp-converter](https://github.com/user-attachments/assets/559420bd-2b08-4941-a2db-12d373eff178)